-Use these checklists to update your benefits when you experience a major life event.
+Use the checklists below to update your benefits when you experience a major life event.
 Please be aware that the benefit changes you wish to make must be on account of and consistent with your life event.
 You have a 30-day window to make changes.
-Contact our office at 501.686.5650 if you have any questions.
+Contact our office at 501-686-5650 if you have any questions.

-Documentation verifying dependent status is required to add a spouse (marriage license) or child (birth certificate).
+- Documentation verifying dependent status required to add a spouse (marriage license) or child (birth certificate).

 A person can only be covered once under a UA insurance plan.
-If you and your spouse and/or a child both work at a UA campus, and both are eligible for benefits, keep in mind:
+If you, your spouse, and/or a child all work at a UA campus and all are eligible for benefits, keep in mind:

-You can select a different medical plan option than your spouse and you may add your children to either coverage, but not to both.
+- You can select a different medical plan option then your spouse and you may add your children to either coverage, but not to both.

 Each parent can be enrolled in a different medical plan, and each of them can enroll a different child under their coverage–but both cannot enroll the same child.